timescale/docs/timescaledb/overview/how-does-it-compare/timescaledb-vs-postgres.md

 ### Built-in job scheduler for workflow automation

 TimescaleDB lets you add [user-defined actions][user-defined-actions], so you can execute custom stored procedures on a schedule.
-TimescaleDB users rely on user-defined actions to calculate complex service level agreements, send event emails based on data correctness, poll tables, and more.
+You can rely on user-defined actions to calculate complex service level agreements, send event emails based on data correctness, poll tables, and more.